ThomasSINNO/ShareholdersMeeting/README.md

 # ShareholdersMeeting
-gestion software of Shareholder's meetings in a co-ownership, developed in java
+gestion software of Shareholder's meetings in a co-ownership, developed in java, using maven.